The role of the Retrofit Coordinator

 Home retrofit assessments are an essential part of our Whole House Plan service.
 They form the first step in identifying key changes to make your home happy, healthy and homely.

-Hear from Geordie and Natasha; two of our qualified Retrofit Coordinators, who further explain both our home retrofit process and Whole House Plan assessment service in this short video from Hook Norton, Oxfordshire.
+Hear from Geordie and Natasha; two of our qualified Retrofit Coordinators, who further explain both our home retrofit process and Whole House Plan assessment service in the above short video from Hook Norton, Oxfordshire.

 Ready to retrofit your home?